edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 ### VERSION_STRING value
+The version number is used to track backward compatible changes to an EDK II module, such as adding a new function.
+The value should increment when new features are added, however, there are no hard and fast rules about the ```VERSION_STRING``` value.

-The value consists of a major number and a minor number.
+The value consists of a major number and an optional minor number.
+(Best practices suggest using both a major and minor number.)

 #### Major Number
 1. If the ```FILE_GUID``` value changes, the major number may be reset to a starting value, such as 1, or it may be incremented.